bmartinowich/DSI-DC-2-stage/curriculum/Week-06/6.01 Intro to CARTS/readme.md

 ### Preventing overfitting

+Decision trees tend to be weak models because they can memorize or overfit to a dataset.
+Remember, a model is overfit when it instead of picking up on general trends in the data, it memorizes or bends to a few specific examples.
+If we simply memorized each article and it's classification, our model would overfit.
+This is like using every word in every article as a feature.

+Recall that the **stopping criterion** determines when to no longer construct further nodes.

-In addition to determining splits, we also need a stopping criterion to tell us when we’re done.
-For example, we can stop when all records belong to the same class, or when all records have the same attributes.
-This is correct in principle, but would likely lead to overfitting.
-One possibility is _pre-pruning_, which involves setting a minimum threshold on the gain, and stopping when no split achieves a gain above this threshold.
-This prevents overfitting, but is difficult to calibrate in practice (may preserve bias!).
-Alternatively we could build the full tree, and then perform _pruning_ as a post-processing step.
-To prune a tree, we examine the nodes from the bottom-up and simplify pieces of the tree (according to some criteria).
-Complicated subtrees can be replaced either with a single node, or with a simpler (child) subtree.
-The first approach is called subtree replacement, and the second is subtree raising.
+We can stop when all records belong to the same class, or when all records have the same attributes.
+This maximizes variance at the expense of bias, leading to overfitting.

+**Subtree replacement:** One possible way to prevent overfitting is **pre-pruning**, which involves setting a minimum threshold on the gain, and stopping when no split achieves a gain above this threshold.
+It is difficult to calibrate in practice.

+**Subtree raising:** Alternatively we can build the full tree and then perform pruning as a post-processing step.
+To prune a tree, the nodes are examinde from the bottom-up and pieces of the tree are simplified according to some criteria.
+Complicated subtrees can be replaced either with a single node or with a simpler (child) subtree.

 ### Decision tree regression